 Why are there populists ?
 Populist movements stand up for the preservation of the sovereign nation state.
 These movements fear that sovereignty will flow “abroad” or to international institutes and argue for the preservation of a strong national economy, a unified population and national culture.
-They also criticize migration and the influx of foreign people in general.
-Digitalisation resulting in globalization has highly influenced the course of events in society.
+They also criticise migration and the influx of foreign people in general.
+Digitalisation resulting in globalisation has highly influenced the course of events in society.
 It has led to the growth of international tech companies and platforms which in their turn effected many national companies and sectors.
-Hundreds of companies are phased out due to globalisation effects.
+Thousands of companies are phased out due to globalisation.
 It also leads to rigorous changes in the labour market: many traditional professions disappear in favour of tech jobs.
 Digitalisation leads to ever increasing migration streams.
 So the worries of many are understandable.
 The digitalisation and related globalisation affects the existing sovereign nation state in the heart.

-Digitalisation as change agent.
-The ongoing digitalisation and globalization will irrevocably change societies more in the coming period and have the tendency to mix people and cultures.
-Digitalisation leads to a world that is inherently interconnected with billions of invisible, active, digital connections between people, systems and organizations.
+Digitalisation is a change agent.
+The ongoing digitalisation and globalisation will irrevocably change societies more in the coming period and have the tendency to mix people and cultures.
+Digitalisation leads to a world that is interconnected via billions of invisible, active, digital links between people, systems and organisations.
 It is very important, both for citizens and companies, that this international process of the hyperconnected world continues and be further facilitated by political leaders.
 New technologies have brought humanity much good.
 Amongst others much prosperity, better dissemination of information, more efficiency, more communication, higher quality of services.
 The new technologies are also more environmentally friendly than old technologies.
 Internet entrance should become a fundamental human right for every citizen.
 Leaders like Trump or Xi cannot stop the digitalisation.
-The benefits for citizens, businesses but also society as a whole of the new technologies are simply too great and digitalisation cannot be regulated or stopped at the border like a truck.
-In addition, everyone wants to reap the benefits.
-But all nations struggle with the alleged disadvantages and should change government structures to cope with digital developments.
+The benefits for citizens, businesses but also society as a whole of the new technologies are simply too great and digitalisation cannot be stopped at the border like a truck.
+In addition, everyone is eager to reap the benefits.
+But all nations struggle with the alleged disadvantages and government policies and structures have to change to cope with digital developments.

 Why a nation state ?
 To understand the today’s problems of the nation state concept it is important to know the history of the nation state.
 The striving for sovereign states with a unified population, borders and, as a result, regular wars over territories or resources, is relatively new to human history.
 Before countries and later nation states arose, people were small-scale farmers or nomads who moved on from place to place peacefully not hampered by borders.
 It are the densely populated “developed” nation states, tending to nationalism, including feelings of superiority over other cultures, that causes nations over the past hundreds of years to fight other nations to protect borders and to keep foreign people and influences outside.
 This has led to large-scale wars culminating in two world wars in the 20th century.
-These wars are today mitigated and “civilized” into economic or technological wars.
-The political question is however: is the today’s concept of the sovereign, autonomous nation state with solid borders, cultivating national values and a unified population a concept that fits in a ever more digitized and hyperconnected world in which international cooperation and exchange on every level is more required than ever?
+These kind of wars are today“civilised” and are now called economic or technological wars.
+The political question is however: is the today’s concept of the sovereign, autonomous nation state with solid borders, cultivating national values and a unified population a concept that fits in a ever more digitised and hyperconnected world in which international cooperation and exchange on every level is more required than ever?

 The egocentric approach of China and US.
 Both the US and China have minimal interest in multilateral agreements so important for smaller countries.
-They conclude these treaties are only hampering them.
-For them it is much better to make bilateral agreements with smaller countries on their terms.
+They conclude these treaties at best to embed or hamper other countries.
+For them it is much better to make bilateral agreements with smaller countries on their own terms.
 Neither of them is thus also waiting for a united and strong Europe.
 Strong and large nation states lead to strong or authoritarian leadership.
 Big countries, big ego’s.
-It is naive to assume that countries such as China and the US will be much concerned about the wishes or needs of small countries, have general interests to do good for the world at large or will promote democratic behaviour.
+It is naive to assume that countries such as China and the US will be much concerned about the wishes or needs of small countries, have interests to do good for the world at large or will promote democratic behaviour.
 They only do “good” as long as it fits in their national interest.
 Neither China nor the US will abide by judgments of an International Court of Justice.
 Or will, against their alleged self-interest, participate in a climate agreement, the WTO, UN (United Nations) actions or whatever multilateral agreement.
-They simply will never allow that the rules of an international organization will overrule their own national rules or policies.
+They simply will never allow that the rules of an international organisation will overrule their own national rules or policies.

 Opposed interests of China and US and big companies.
-That is where a controversy is growing between the policies of larger companies and that of sovereign nation states.
+The result is that a controversy is growing between the policies of larger companies and that of sovereign nation states.
 Businesses flourish by international cooperation and exchange and not by competition between nations.
 Companies like Huawei are hampered by being linked with the Communist Party.
 And that applies to all companies in China.
-Also American companies want to do business with the whole world, not hampered by American sanction or trade barrier laws.
-Meanwhile, European companies, like ASML, are increasingly affected by the feud between China and the US.
+Also American companies want to do business with the whole world, not hampered by American sanction, security (Patriot Act) or trade barrier laws.
+Meanwhile, European companies, like ASML, NXP, are increasingly affected by the feud between China and the US.

 Stuck citizen.
 Citizens get more and more stuck between two worlds.
 People embrace new technologies and all related possibilities like travelling, the use of social media.
-People are also more and more shopping around (online, physically or in thoughts) in other countries and learn what is lacking in their home country.
-But are at the other hand confronted with sometimes problematic changes in all kinds of sectors inclusive related changes in labour markets.
-It explains the today’s struggle of almost all political parties.
-The division left and right has lost it’s meaning in a world where the basic struggle is about local or sectorial interests sometimes short term versus globalisation and ecological requirements, more long term issues.
+People are also more and more shopping around (online, physically or in thoughts) in other countries and see what might be lacking in their home country.
+But are at the other hand confronted with sometimes problematic changes in all kinds of sectors inclusive changes in labour markets.
+It explains the today’s dilemmas of almost all political parties.
+The division left and right has lost it’s meaning in a world where the basic struggle is between national and short term needs versus globalisation, ecological problems end more long term issues.

 Contradictions.
-Digitization and globalisation have led last decades to populist movements and authoritarian leadership.
+Digitisation and globalisation have led last decades to populist movements and authoritarian leadership.
 Promises are that these leaders will protect the people against foreign influences.
 The question however is whether this attitude serves the people in the longer run.
-This inward looking attitude is getting more and more in conflict with the wishes of knowledgable citizens, businesses that want to cooperate internationally and with countries that realize that global cooperation is needed to solve the many global issues.
-If we want a peaceful world contradictions should become less, what also can be facilitated by digitization of the society.
+This inward looking attitude is getting more and more in conflict with the wishes of knowledgable citizens, businesses that want to cooperate internationally and with countries that understand that global cooperation is needed to solve the many global issues.
+If we want a peaceful world contradictions should become less, what also just can be facilitated by digitisation of the society.
 Partly we have to go back to the situation before the upcoming of the sovereign nation concept.
-Governments should instead of protecting themselves against “others” by numerous national regulations, facilitate the free movements of people, push companies to cooperate internationally and synchronize their laws and regulations with other countries .
+Governments should instead of protecting themselves against “others” by numerous national regulations, just should facilitate the free movements of people, should push companies to cooperate internationally and should synchronise their laws and regulations with other countries .

 The “liquid nation”.
-Don’t we need by the way a new nation state concept anticipating on the further digitalisation of societies and in which nations will synchronize laws and regulations in order to facilitate citizens and businesses to work fluently together internationally ?
-A “liquid nation state” concept, liberal, open for external influences and internationally connected, but next to this nevertheless also preserving national or regional values or habits ?
-“Liquid nations” in which the big cities can function as the switchboards between international exchange and national economics and cultures.
+So we need a new nation state concept anticipating on the further digitalisation of societies and in which nations should synchronise laws and regulations in order to facilitate citizens and businesses to work fluently together internationally.
+A “liquid nation state” concept, liberal, open for external influences and internationally connected, but next to this nevertheless with also preserving national or regional values or habits.
+“Liquid nations” in which the big cities can function as switchboards between international exchange of people, organisations, economics and cultures.
 In most big cities you can find already almost every nationality, while in the small cities and remote areas you normally find more the original local cultures.

 The European project.
 In this respect Europe is an interesting experiment.
 In Europe we see that major, international questions are more and more coordinated at European level.
-Like climate issues, migration, international defence, cyber criminality, long term research, etc..
-It becomes a common conclusion that these questions only can be adequately solved at international, at least European, level.
-Member states and European Commission should unravel more precisely what tasks belong to the European Commission (in principal long term policies of an international nature) and which ones to a member state (in principal typically regional questions).
-What sense does it make that each European country has it’s own foreign affair policy ?
-Different railway or telecom systems ?
+Like climate issues, migration, food & agriculture, international defence, cyber criminality, long term research, etc..
+It became a common conclusion that these questions only can be adequately solved at international, at least European, level.
+Member states and European Commission should unravel more precisely what tasks should belong to the European Commission (in principal long term policies of an international nature) and which ones to a member state (in principal typically regional questions).
+That saves money, gives clarity, motivates people for Europe, increases efficiency.
+What sense does it make that each European country has it’s own foreign affair or defence policy ?
+And different railway or telecom systems ?
 Different national interpretations of European laws ?
 Or thousands of national standards instead of clear European ones ?
-More could be done by individual member states to promote the free flow of people, services and goods.
+More should be done by individual member states to promote the free flow of people, services and goods.
 Although written down in a formal European law, most countries are obstructing this law in practice.

 Europe can show the way for modern nation states.
 If the new European Commission is governing well, Europe could become an example for the world or other regions how to cooperate peacefully together on major international topics, while also preserving national independence.
-From the Brexit we can learn that European countries are already much more integrated by European regulations than most people realized.
+From the Brexit we can learn that European countries are already much more integrated by European regulations than most people realised.
 Europe is making major steps in reshaping the basic concept of a modern nation state.
-Accountabilities should be further redefinated at national and European level.
-However we should be realistic and realize that Europe has still a long way to go.
+Accountabilities should be further redefined at national and European level.
+However we should be realistic and understand that Europe has still a long way to go.
 In particular Eastern Europe is far away from accepting the free flow of people or from allowing “Brussel” to take the lead in international issues.
-On the other hand so far so good: Europe has been free of wars over 75 years now.
+On the other hand it has gone rather well so far: Europe has been free of wars over 75 years now.
 An exceptional result for a region that used to have wars as long as nation states exists.